junxit/us-congress-bills-110/metadata.md

 - 2008-07-23 — On motion to suspend the rules and pass the resolution, as amended Agreed to by voice vote. (text: CR H6831)
 - 2008-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the resolution, as amended Agreed to by voice vote.(text: CR H6831)
 - 2008-07-23 — Received in the Senate.
 Read twice.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 896.
+- 2008-07-24 — Cleared for White House.
+- 2008-07-24 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S7432)
+- 2008-07-24 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S7432)
+- 2008-07-25 — Message on Senate action sent to the House.